 It is the student's responsibility to contact the Academic Program Coordinator and provide the following information: title, date, time, and location of the dissertation defense.
-The Program Coordinator will then announce the defense information (in writing, sent electronically) to the

-Director of the Doctoral Program, the Dissertation Chair, and the doctoral program student body and faculty.
+The Program Coordinator will then announce the defense information (in writing, sent electronically) to the Director of the Doctoral Program, the Dissertation Chair, and the doctoral program student body and faculty.

-The committee, in its entirety, is to be present for the oral final defense.
-During the defense, it is expected that the student will do a formal presentation of the dissertation study.
+The committee, in its entirety, is to be present for the on-campus oral final defense.
+Only in circumstances where it is not physically possible due to the student's geographical distance for internship requirements will a remote defense be considered.
+During the defense, the student will make a formal presentation of the dissertation study.
 The student will review both the theoretical framework and professional literature upon which the project is based, as well as the methodology and outcomes of the study.
-Following the defense, the committee members will determine whether the project and the oral defense were successfully completed.
-Upon successful completion of the defense, it is the responsibility of the student and their committee chair to provide an update via letter (sent electronically) to 1) the Director of the Doctoral Program, 2) the Chair of the Psychology Department, 3) the Academic Dean, and 4) the Academic Program Coordinator.
+Following the defense, the committee members will determine whether the project and the oral defense were successfully completed (Appendix E).
+Upon successful completion of the defense, it is the responsibility of the student to obtain the required signatures (Appendix F).
+The student and their committee chair will provide an update via letter (sent electronically) to 1) the Director of the Doctoral Program, 2) the Chair of the Psychology Department, 3) the Academic Dean, and 4) the Academic Program Coordinator.